MurhafSousli/ngx-scrollbar/projects/ngx-scrollbar/docs/Scroll-timeline-polyfill.md

 This plugin leverages the new Scroll Timeline feature in CSS to enhance scrollbar performance, surpassing traditional JavaScript implementations.
-Currently, the Scroll Timeline feature is available in Chrome but not yet in Firefox and Safari ([See compatibility here](https://caniuse.com/mdn-css_properties_animation-timeline_scroll)).
+Currently, the Scroll Timeline feature is available in all browsers except for Firefox ([See compatibility here](https://caniuse.com/mdn-css_properties_animation-timeline_scroll)).
 Therefore, a polyfill is necessary for cross-browser compatibility.

-By default, the polyfill script is sourced directly from the [flackr/scroll-timeline](https://github.com/flackr/scroll-timeline) repo on Github.
+By default, the [polyfill script](https://github.com/flackr/scroll-timeline) is sourced directly from a CDN link.
 Unfortunately, the polyfill is not available on NPM.

+**Recommendation:** Host the polyfill locally to prevent dependency issues if a third-party CDN becomes unavailable.

 #### Customizing the Polyfill Path